AJP-003/Python_Roadmap/README.md

 # Python Roadmap
 Welcome to my ultimate resource for learning Python!
 Whether you're a complete beginner or an experienced programmer, this repository is here to help you master the Python programming language.
+A need of the hour

 Inside this repository, you'll find a variety of resources to suit your learning style and level of experience.
 I've included:
 * Beginner-friendly tutorials and exercises